 For older folks who are unable to volunteer or have no family or money to call upon, the state of California has a few options, like living in a conservatorship.
 Even with state resources, these opportunities can be difficult to find.

-To learn more about these challenges, I spoke with Dr. Sara Zeff Geber, a former management consultant turned retirement coach and author, who focuses on “solo agers” who have no adult children and Traci Dobronravova, director of Seniors At Home in San Francisco, which places elders who have no other options in conservatorships.
+To learn more about these challenges, I spoke with Dr. Sara Zeff Geber, a former management consultant turned retirement coach and author, who focuses on “solo agers” who have no adult children, and Traci Dobronravova, director of Seniors At Home in San Francisco, which places elders who have no other options in conservatorships.
 Both concentrate their work in the state of California and offer specifics on how to get support.

 Post-planning tip: If your deceased loved one was lucky enough to have you as their executor, you may find that handling their unfinished business can be overwhelming.
 We have a post-loss checklist that will help you ensure that your loved one's family, estate, and other affairs are taken care of.
+And if you need help covering funeral expenses, consider setting up an online memorial page with fundraising.

 Relationships and Support Networks